- Home

 If you like the cosmopolitan sensibilities of an industrial design but would rather your home look warm and cosy, urban design might be the ideal fit.

-Uniting the best of industrial, modern, and contemporary designs, this style is the perfect harmony of gritty and boho.
+Uniting the best of industrial, modern, and contemporary designs, this style is a perfect harmony of gritty and boho.
 Unlike the more masculine aesthetics of industrialism, urban designs are balanced with feminine elegance.

-Light colours, clean finishes, and Bohemian touches sit beside strong structural features and exposed industrial elements – like brickwork or pipes.
-However, the addition of warm fabrics, comfy corners, and artistic indulgence make it a far more versatile look.
+Light colours, clean finishes, and Bohemian touches sit beside strong structural features and exposed industrial elements like brickwork or pipes.
+However, the addition of warm fabrics, comfy corners, and artistic indulgence makes it a far more versatile look.

 Plus, because it gives you more of a blank canvas, it’s the ideal setting to showcase statement art pieces or any unusual items.